-Significance of Ultrasound in Heart Disease Diagnosis
+The Use of Ultrasound When Diagnosing Heart Disease

 Furthermore, while cardiovascular tests are available for diagnosing heart diseases, these are invasive, unlike ultrasound testing.
-Moreover, cardiovascular tests are difficult to perform and expensive, compared to ultrasound.
+Moreover, cardiovascular tests are difficult to perform and expensive compared to ultrasound.

 In addition, ultrasound testing is targeted and can be used to confirm suspected heart conditions.
-It is also safe, radiation-free, and cost and time efficient.
-Most importantly, however, it eliminates the need for invasive testing, saving the patient pain and discomfort.
+It is also safe, radiation-free, and cost and time-efficient.
+Most importantly, it eliminates invasive testing, saving the patient pain and discomfort.

-Cardiac Ultrasound or Echocardiogram
+Cardiac Ultrasound Or Echocardiogram

-Purpose of Echocardiogram
+Purpose Of Echocardiogram

 - Evaluate the overall function of the heart and detect various types of heart diseases